 As you enter into the villa you are greeted by a large dining room stepping down to the lounge area, a wonderful sweeping wooden staircase leading up to the first floor and spacious landing.

 The well-equipped separate kitchen is fully fitted with, oven, hob, microwave, washing machine, juice maker and dishwasher and separate breakfast area.
-The sumptuous lounge area has leather seating, air conditioning, satellite TV & PS3 (please bring your own controllers).
+The sumptuous lounge area has leather seating, air conditioning, Portuguese satellite TV & PS3 (please bring your own controllers).
 The patio doors lead out to the pool area and garden overlooking the golf course.
 The split level dining area next to the lounge provides 8 x comfortable dining chairs with table.
 Outside there is a delightful swimming pool set amongst mature garden, fabulous views over the golf course and patio areas to relax and sunbathe.

 |Size||Sleeps up to 8, 4 bedrooms|

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|